CGAL Made More Accessible

 \subsection{Conventions}

 The paper is packed with code samples written either in the \cmake{}, Python, or C++ languages.
 We use several conventions to improve readability.
 Code excerpt written in C++ is always numbered, while short code excerpts written in Python is sometimes preceded with \pyLstinline{>>>}.
-The C++ identifier \cppLstinline{bp} is an alias for the namespace \cppLstinline{boost::python}.
+The C++ identifier \cppLstinline{py} is an alias for the namespace \cppLstinline{nanobind}.